Outdoor Housing for Star Tortoises

 Zoo Med also makes a wooden, triangular shaped Tortoise Play Pen (pic).
 This covered pen is even smaller at 39.5" x 19" x 16" (751 sq in) and only suitable as a temporary pen for little ones.
 It's available on amazon and ebay (direct links to pen).

-Note: The grid openings in large dog crates can be big enough to allow baby tortoises to escape.
-You'll need to attach some kind of netting to the crate to prevent escapes.
+Caution!
+The grid openings in large dog crates can be big enough to allow baby tortoises to escape.
+You'll need to attach some kind of a wall cover to prevent escapes.

-Dog playpen used as a temporary isolation pen.
+A baby/dog playpen can be used as a temporary isolation pen.
 This North States Superyard pen folds up when not in use, can be build in any shape, and can be enlarged to any size by purchasing extra wall panels.
-It works with Stars, but it's NOT suitable for tortoises who like to dig and climb.
+It works with Stars, but it's NOT suitable for tortoises who like to dig and climb, unless you secure the walls and the perimeter well.
+Six panels provide a 18.5 sq ft area and eight panels is 34.4 sq ft.

-Caution: If you use any type of lightweight, movable enclosure, check that the ground is level along the side walls.
+Caution!
+If you use any type of lightweight, movable enclosure, check that the ground is level along the side walls.
 No gaps.
-It's also best to stake the sides to the ground.
+It's best to stake the sides to the ground.
 This way, the tortoise can't push himself under the walls.
-For extra security, netting can be attached to the top.
+You can also place stone blocks along the outside walls of the pen to provide more security and a sight barrier to discourage escape attempts.
+Netting can be attached to the top.

 Heated outdoor tortoise houses

 If you leave your tortoises out in colder weather, they will need a heated house.
-One choice is to use plastic deck boxes, aka patio storage boxes, and modify them for tortoise houses (e.g. pic Rubbermaid 5E39).
-Just cut the doorway, add a safe heating element, and seal any cracks between the panels if needed.
-Add insulation if needed.
+If you live in a warm and mild climate, one choice is to use plastic deck boxes, aka patio storage boxes, and modify them for tortoise houses (e.g. pic Rubbermaid 5E39).
+Just cut the doorway, add a safe heating element, and seal any cracks between the panels.
+Add insulation as needed.

-are another choice for outside tortoise dens (e.g. pic Ware Premium+).
+Dog houses are another ready-made choice for outside tortoise dens (e.g. pic Ware Premium+) in mild climate areas.
 Ideally, choose a dog house that is insulated all around, including floor, walls, and roof.
 Obviously, the better insulated the house is, the less less energy is needed to heat it.
-Add extra insulation if necessary for your climate.
+Add extra insulation as necessary for your climate.

 Once you have the dog house insulated, all you need to do is to add a heating system for warmth and possibly a ramp for tortoises to get in and out.
 If the house has no door, you can install both a solid door for night time and a clear plastic strip door for day time.